 - Letter from an established organisation, such as a housing association, solicitor or recognised community support group on headed paper.

-We also need proof of identity.
+We also require proof of identity.
 Acceptable documents are:

-- Medical card from previous GP - this is recommended because it will contain your NHS number & will assist us tracing your records.
+- Medical card from previous GP.
+This is recommended because it will contain your NHS number and will assist us tracing your records.

 - Birth certificate

 - Home Office Applications Registration Card